 Practicing good oral hygiene is important for the health of your mouth.
 A good cleaning routine may also help get braces off faster!
 Here are four things your kids can do to keep their mouth clean:

-Rinse your mouth with water after each meal
+Rinse with water after each meal

-Brush your teeth twice a day
+Brush their teeth twice a day

 Get regular teeth cleanings

-Food Restrictions with Braces
+Food restrictions with braces

-- bagels and hard rolls,
+- Bagels and hard rolls

-- caramel and gum,
+- Caramel and gum

-- otherwise sugary foods that cause plaque and bacteria buildup.
+- Otherwise sugary foods that cause plaque and bacteria buildup